Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 **We utilize Firebase for two primary purposes:**

-1. User Acquisition: To facilitate proper integration within Google platforms, event data needs to be stored in Firebase.
+1. User Acquisition: To ensure seamless integration with Google platforms, event data must be stored in Firebase.
-2. A/B Testing via Remote Config: This powerful tool enables remote modification of parameters.
+2. A/B Testing via Remote Config: This powerful tool allows for remote modification of parameters, enabling more effective experimentation.

 **Workflow:**

-1. A designated team member, typically the Product Manager, will initiate a Firebase project for your game (do not create one yourself, as it may lead to improper UA usage).
+1. A designated team member, typically the Product Manager, will initiate a Firebase project for your game.
+Do not create one yourself, as it may result in improper user acquisition (UA) usage.
-2. You will receive configuration files (google-services.json for Android and GoogleService-Info.plist for iOS).
+2. You will receive the configuration files: google-services.json for Android and GoogleService-Info.plist for iOS.
-3. Integrate these files into your Unity project following the instructions provided below.
+3. Integrate these files into your Unity project by following the instructions provided below.

 ![UnityFirebase](images/AddingFirebaseToUnity.png)
 ![AssetesStreaming](images/AssetesStreamings.png)